 Some Funds may have an investment policy which specifically states an intention to maintain a portfolio with holdings in a relatively limited number of issuers (for example, the securities of 30 to 40 companies) even as the Fund increases in size, for the purpose of keeping the Fund concentrated in fewer issuers than the Fund might normally hold as part of a more highly diversified strategy.
-It should be noted that some Funds may have holdings in a relatively limited number of issuers by virtue of being relatively small in size, so the smaller number of holdings is simply a result of the Funds not having sufficiently large net asset values to invest efficiently in more issuers - bonds in particular tend to trade in relatively large lot sizes that makes it difficult for small bond funds to have a large number of holdings.
+It should be noted that some

+Funds may have holdings in a relatively limited number of issuers by virtue of being relatively small in size, so the smaller number of holdings is simply a result of the Funds not having sufficiently large net asset values to invest efficiently in more issuers - bonds in particular tend to trade in relatively large lot sizes that makes it difficult for small bond funds to have a large number of holdings.
 Funds that by policy seek to maintain a smaller number of holdings, however, will remain less diversified even as they grow in size.
 Additionally, some Funds may take concentrated positions in a limited number of markets by applying global macro strategies that seek to benefit from macro-economic opportunities or themes in selected areas, e.g. changes in national income, rate of growth, inflation, price levels or currencies.
-By being less diversified, such Funds may be more volatile than broadly diversified Funds, or may be exposed to greater risk since under performance of one or a few positions will have a greater impact in a less diversified Funds, or may be exposed to greater risk since under performance of one or a few positions will have a greater impact in a less diversified Funds, or may be exposed to greater risk since under performance of one or a few positions will have a greater impact in a less diversified Funds, or may be exposed to greater risk since under performance of one percentage of total net assets.
+By being less diversified, such Funds may be more volatile than broadly diversified Funds, or may be exposed to greater risk since under performance of one or a few positions will have a greater impact in a less diversified Fund where there are fewer positions so each position will tend to be a larger percentage of total net assets.
 The relevant Funds may be adversely affected as a result of such greater volatility or risk.